As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 Use Natural Language

-So, if you want your content to come up in voice searches, make sure it’s written in a way that sounds natural.
+If you want your content to come up in voice searches, make sure it’s written in a way that sounds natural.

 Here are a few tips: